Compilation and Installation using Autoconf¶

 This mode uses the DRI hardware drivers for accelerated OpenGL

 rendering.
-To enable use --enable-glx=dri --enable-dri
+To enable use --enable-glx=dri --enable-dri.

-- This option specifies the location the DRI drivers will be installed
+--with-dri-driverdir=DIR- This option specifies the location the DRI drivers will be installed

 to and the location libGL will search for DRI drivers.
 The default